ashman-ga/uvt_iot_ash/README.md

 # uvt_iot_ash
-contains sample code on how to
+contains sample code on how to using IoT Watson Platform with button-switch example.
 - publish device events
 - subscribe to device commands
 - subscribe to events and publish commands